 Helicopter Landing Zones

-The Wintergreen Property Owners Association has two landing zones for helicopter use.
+The Wintergreen Property Owners Association has two formal landing zones for helicopter use.
 The mountain zone is a large paved pad located on Laurel Springs Drive.
 The Stoney Creek valley zone is a large open grass field located on Monocan Drive.
 Medical emergencies are the primary use of these landing zones.
 Additionally, utility work such as power line maintenance and gypsy moth spraying are coordinated from these sites.
 From time to time, government officials may commute to Wintergreen via helicopter and therefore use these landing zones.

 Use of these zones by private helicopters is permitted, yet discouraged.
 The preferred landing zone for private helicopter operations is Monocan Drive.
 The Laurel Springs landing zone may be used if Monocan Drive is unavailable.
 Overnight tie-downs are not permitted on Monocan Drive or Laurel Springs for private helicopters.